-More than 200 maintenance best practices evaluations structured in 8 categories and 40 areas, enabling to maintenance strengths and weaknesses in a detailed and a consolidated view
+More than 200 maintenance best practices structured in 8 categories and 40 areas, enabling to evaluate maintenance strengths and weaknesses in a detailed and a consolidated view

 Wevalgo Maintenance management Comprehensive Dive Model

-The assessment covers all maintenance, from basic and corrective maintenance to full preventive maintenance at the strategic, tactical and operational levels, as well as the dimensions related to people, external resources and procurement in the following areas:Strategy and improvement
+The best practices cover all maintenance, from basic and corrective maintenance to full preventive maintenance at the strategic, tactical and operational levels, as well as the dimensions related to people, external resources and procurement in the following areas:Strategy and improvement

 Preventive maturity level

 - Maintenance strategy (corrective vs preventive, cost vs reliability...): does the strategy address the right topics (type of maintenance, objectives, outsourcing...), whether defined on site or centrally (if multi-site company) and how is it communicated?